bcgsc/physlr/README.md

     * [tqdm](https://tqdm.github.io/)

-Additionally, we recommend using `pypy3` over regular python3 for speed. pypy v3 or `pypy3` is the default python exectubale for Physlr.
+Additionally, we recommend using `pypy3` over regular python3 for speed. pypy v3 or `pypy3` is the default python executable for Physlr.
 To switch to other executables set the `python_executable` argument:
 ```
 physlr [OPTION]... python_executable=python3
 ```